nachocaru/xaprb.com/content/blog/2006-05-12-why-multi-table-cross-database-deletes-fail-in-mysql.md

   </p>
 </blockquote>

-That&#8217;s correct, but it might not seem right.
+That's correct, but it might not seem right.
 If the tables are fully qualified by database and table name, but are in the current database, it works.
-If I switch to another database and run the same statement, it won&#8217;t work.
+If I switch to another database and run the same statement, it won't work.

-This bit me when I was scripting out a large procedure running from a Perl script that doesn&#8217;t specify a database.
+This bit me when I was scripting out a large procedure running from a Perl script that doesn't specify a database.
 I scripted it while I was connected and had a database specified.
 Then I ran it, and it bombed out when it got to the delete statement.

 The solution is not to alias the tables.
-It&#8217;s less convenient, but it&#8217;s the only thing to do sometimes.
+It's less convenient, but it's the only thing to do sometimes.